Do Large Language Models Think Like the Brain? Sentence-Level Evidences from Layer-Wise Embeddings and fMRI: Experiments and Results

 \subsection{Performance of Large Language Models}

-To evaluate the contextual understanding capabilities of LLMs under cross-lingual settings, we first design a multiple-choice test based on semantic alignment between Chinese source sentences and their English translations.
+To evaluate the contextual understanding capabilities of LLMs under cross-lingual settings, we first design a multiple-choice test based on semantic alignment between Chinese source sentences and their English translations, using the stimuli sentences of ``The Little Prince'' used for the human fMRI data.
 Drawing from recent work on evaluating the robustness of LLMs in multiple choice setups \cite{zheng2024large,wang2024look}, we adopt several perturbations to test the LLMs' performance.
-For each original Chinese sentence from the stimuli, we generate five English options as shown in Table~\ref{tab:translation_options}.
+For each original Chinese sentence from the stimuli, we generate five English options: (A) correct English translation, (B) word order scrambled, (C) part-of-speech substitution, (D) sentence structure transformation, (E) information insertion/deletion.
 Each of these English sentence options is then input into the LLM to obtain their corresponding embeddings.
-This experimental design allows us to systematically analyze the LLM's ability to distinguish the correct translation from various types of distractors and to assess its cross-lingual semantic alignment performance.

 To quantitatively evaluate the cross-lingual semantic understanding capability of large language models, we propose the \textbf{Cross-lingual Semantic Alignment Accuracy (CSAA)} metric.
 This metric is defined as the proportion of cases in which the model correctly identifies the true translation (option A) as the most semantically similar candidate to the original Chinese sentence, as measured by cosine similarity in the embedding space.